 You know how volatile the crypto market is.
 The RUNE price will be directly affected by that volatility and succumb to it as well.

-There are some forks of THORChain being worked on and other groups tackling the multi chain DEX problem.
-But they’re all a couple years behind at best.
 It took Trust Wallet 18 months to integrate THORChain.
 It’s reasonable to expect any new DEX that competes with THORChain will take a couple years to prove itself and get integrated into various crypto wallets.

-The forks may take away market share from THORChain, however they have the added benefit of approving THORChain’s design.
+Forks may take away market share from THORChain, however they have the added benefit of approving THORChain’s design.
 The reason no one has been able to accomplish trustless swaps in over a decade is because it’s hard.
 If THORChain’s design proves to be the gold standard on how to do it, there could end up being many copycats.
 If so, that would just be a further vote of confidence in the technology and economic design.

-Forks tend not to work out anyway.
+Forks tend not to work out well anyway.
 Look at Bitcoin’s forks like Litecoin, Dogecoin, Bitcoin Cash, etc. There’s a plethora of competition for Bitcoin, however none of them have come close to being as successful.
 The first mover advantage is very real in crypto.
 The head start in network effects cements your place in the sector.

 Also, the DEX market is not a winner take all market.
 There’s lots of room for competition.
 Just like there’s room for Binance, Coinbase, Kraken, etc. amongst the CEXs.
 There’s lots of room for multiple DEXs to operate alongside each other.
 Add in the fact THORChain has a DEX aggregation feature, that connects other DEX’s with THORChain’s liquidity pools, it makes those DEX’s partners in a sense.
 Rather than competition.